brad-jones/teamcity-playground/README.md

       - This generate mode is what the remote mode would use but it would just create a one time only pipeline. (maybe there would be some caching & re-use depending on timings)

+Just had a crazy idea...
+We use the generated openapi client to hit a teamcity instance, editing one thing at a time, which generates our XML diff, which we can then use to generate the XML types.
+Basically automating what have done manually in this repo.